stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

 # Add new application

-This guide covers the steps to set up a new project/application/microservice in gitops-config repository.
+This guide covers the steps to set up a new project/application/microservice in GitOps-config repository.

 To onboard a new application you need to make following changes:

 1. add helm files to application repository
 2. add dockerfile to application repository
 3. add webhook to application repository
-4. add few files to gitops-config repository
+4. add few files to GitOps-config repository

 Following are the changes you need to make in order to on-board a new application.